Enjoy the outdoors sans crowds - here are some ways to get active and creatively explore Beaumont safely.

 While many animals are good stress-relievers (have you told Fido he’s made a killer co-worker lately?), horses are especially calming creatures.
 Guided trail rides and Western and English lessons are available at Tyrrell Park Stables for all ability levels.

-Gyms may temporarily be closed, but motivation isn’t canceled.
-Take your favorite workout outdoors and sweat it out under the summer sun.
+Signup for a Camp Gladiator session, attend free yoga at Cattail Marsh, or make your own workout and sweat it out under the summer sun.
 You can live stream yoga or meditation, your favorite instructor from ClassPass, free workouts from Lamar University, or my personal favorite, TikTok dances.